Skip to content

 • CHUMS offers specialist bereavement support to children and young people from three-and-a-half up to the age of 26, in Kent and Medway.

-• Slide Away offers support to children and young people in west Kent who have been bereaved of a family member or friend.
+• Slide Away offers support to children and young people in Kent and Medway who have been bereaved of a family member or friend.

 • Winston’s Wish is a childhood bereavement charity providing advice, support and resources for grieving children.